-vCenter resources can be easily imported into OpenNebula, these can be classified:
+Following vCenter resources can be easily imported into OpenNebula:

-- Hosts
+- vCenter clusters (modelled as OpenNebula Hosts)

 - Datastores

 - Networks

-- Templates
+- VM Templates

-- Wilds
+- Wild VMs (VMs launched outside of OpenNebula)

 - Images

-Importing vCenter Clusters
+6.2.2 Importing vCenter Clusters

-vCenter cluster is the first thing that you will want to add into your vcenter installation because all other vcenter resources depend on it.
-OpenNebula will import these clusters as opennebula hosts so you can monitor them easily using Sunstone (Infrastructure/Hosts) or through CLI (onehost).
+vCenter cluster is the first thing that you will want to add into your vCenter installation because all other vCcenter resources depend on it.
+OpenNebula will import these clusters as OpenNebul hosts so you can monitor them easily using Sunstone (Infrastructure/Hosts) or through CLI (onehost).
 Also this is the only step where the authentication is to be required so it's important to assure that the process finishes successfully.